-American eels . . . have been especially impacted by dams and other obstructions in rivers [and] hydropower plants. . .
+American eels . . . have been especially impacted by dams and other obstructions in rivers [and] hydropower plants . . .
 American eel populations are already in decline and the eel could become scarce and could even disappear if current trends continue.

-- 3. Eels are attracted to the current drawn by the turbines while migrating at night.
-December 14, 1994 account by Frederick W. Kircheis of Maine Department of Inland Fisheries & Wildlife of meetings with eel harvesters (Watts Kennebec Petition, p.16; Watts Androscoggin Petition, pp. 10-11). - 4.
-Studies have established that eel mortality and injury (sublethal) rates can be as high as 100%.
-Reported in McCleave, Simulation of the Impact of Dams and Fishing Weirs on Reproductive Potential of Silver-Phase American Eels in the Kennebec River Basin, Maine, North American Journal of Fisheries Management, 21:592, 593 (2001).
-(Petition Evidence "C"). - 5.
-Gail Wippelhauser of the Department of Marine Resources stated that severe eel kills like the one at Benton Falls are "probably happening at every hydro facility on the East Coast that has a run of eels."
+3. Eels are attracted to the current drawn by the turbines while migrating at night.
+December 14, 1994 account by Frederick W. Kircheis of the Maine Department of Inland Fisheries & Wildlife of meetings with eel harvesters (Watts Kennebec Petition, p.16; Watts Androscoggin Petition, pp. 10-11).

+4. Studies have established that eel mortality and injury (sublethal) rates can be as high as 100%.
+Reported in McCleave, Simulation of the Impact of Dams and Fishing Weirs on Reproductive Potential of Silver-Phase American Eels in the Kennebec River Basin, Maine, North American Journal of Fisheries Management, 21:592, 593 (2001) (Petition Evidence "C").

+5. Gail Wippelhauser of the Department of Marine Resources stated that severe eel kills like the one at Benton Falls are "probably happening at every hydro facility on the East Coast that has a run of eels."
 Northern Sky News, November 2004 (Watts Kennebec Petition, p.
 19; Watts Androscoggin Petition, p.
+13).

-13). - 6.
-A DMR study of downstream migration at Lockwood found that despite the presence of a bypass, two of five (40%) radio-tagged eels migrated through the turbines "and were presumed to be injured or dead."
+6. A DMR study of downstream migration at Lockwood found that despite the presence of a bypass, two of five (40%) radiotagged eels migrated through the turbines "and were presumed to be injured or dead."
 Kennebec River Diadromous Fish Restoration Annual Report 2002, p.
-63. (Petition Evidence.
-"B").
+63 (Petition Evidence "B").
 Turbine kills at Benton Falls have also been well documented.
 E.g., Kennebec River Diadromous Fish Restoration Annual Report 2001, p.
-37 (Petition Evidence.
-"B").
-DMR studies of downstream migration in 2003 and 2004 failed and did not generate any data. - 7.
-FOMB has recovered eels killed by dam turbines.
-Petition, p.
-3. Photographs show horrible eel deaths and injuries.
-(Petition Evidence "A" and "U.") See also Watts Petition photographs. - 8.
-According to the Service, blocked upstream migration "may present increased risks of predation (predation may be significant at the blockage where predatory fish may congregate)."
-The Service also found that "the decline in American eel may be in some part attributable to the loss of upper tributary habitat for female eel, and if not responsible for the decline initially, may well be a limiting factor as population numbers decrease."
-90-Day Finding, p.
-38,855 (Petition Evidence.
-"K") (emphasis added). - 9.
-The Service has stated that safe upstream and downstream passage is considered "standard" when hydropower licenses are required.
-It also found: "However, not all hydroelectric power facilities are currently equipped with structures that ensure safe upstream and downstream passage."
-90-Day Finding, p.
-38,858 (Petition Evidence "K").
+37 (Petition Evidence "B").
+DMR studies of downstream migration in 2003 and 2004 failed and did not generate any data.

-1 The U.S. Fish and Wildlife American Eel web site is linked to the Friends of Merrymeeting Bay web site, which is Petition Evidence "U."
+1The U.S. Fish and Wildlife American Eel web site is linked to the Friends of Merrymeeting Bay web site, which is Petition Evidence "U."